ELallinec/ELallinec.github.io/content/en/research.md

 * **TRIQS Summer School**
   Paris Area, France (August 2023)

-* **5th and 6th Editions of the GDR NBody Mini-School on Mathematics for Theoretical Chemistry and Physics**
+* **5th, 6th and 7th Editions of the GDR NBody Mini-School on Mathematics for Theoretical Chemistry and Physics**
-  LJLL, Paris, France (Jun 2023 and May 2024)
+  LJLL, Paris, France (Jun 2023, May 2024 and May 2025)

 * **Workshop on Model Systems in Quantum Mechanics (MSQM)**
   Université Paul Sabatier, Toulouse, France (Jan 2024)